kitplummer/modsofengent/technology/msee_technology_project-specific.md

 ### Integrated Development Environments (IDEs)

 Many developers rely on an environment that provides a consolidated application for their development activities.
 The Android and iOS SDKs, Java, and C++/.NET on Windows still are dominated by IDEs for development.
 While there are multiple IDE options for each of these platforms it is in the enterprises best interest to support only one.
-While smaller organizations may be able to support a BYOT environment, large scale engineering environments would benefit from the continuity and common documentation
+While smaller organizations may be able to support a BYOT environment, large scale engineering environments would benefit from the continuity and common documentation that supported a single operational base platform.
+From there developers can use desktop virtualization to support the actual development toolchain.

-[...]

-VMs - Vagrant
+#### VMs - Vagrant

+There are a few options for desktop virtualization.
+For the most part, from a machine perspective there's little difference between them.
+In addition, just working with machine images misses the point to a degree.
+Because most development environments are evolving and dynamic, it is important to combine the VM tools with a configuration management toolset - and use configuration manifests to keep machines up-to-date.

+Here's a few links covering the greatness that is the tool Vagrant, which allows developers to programmatically control there VM configurations:

 [https://www.andrewmunsell.com/blog/development-environments-with-vagrant-and-puppet](https://www.andrewmunsell.com/blog/development-environments-with-vagrant-and-puppet)